 Do

-• 2 Concertgebouw, Concertgebouwplein 6 (tram 2 or 12 to Museumplein), +31 900 671 83 45 (Dutch phones only).
+- 2 Concertgebouw, Concertgebouwplein 6 (tram 5, 12 or 24 and bus 357 or 397 to Concertgebouw), ☏ +31 900 671 83 45 (Dutch phones only).
 Famous for its orchestra and its acoustics (among the top ten in the world), this is one of the world's most frequently visited concert halls.
 Classical music is the main fare, but they also bring other kinds of music on stage.
 They have a free "lunch concert" on Wednesday from 12:30 till 13:00.
 In the same building is the "Kleine Zaal" ("Small Hall") for more intimate performances, often top-notch as well.
 It's worth a visit if only for its architecture.
-Concertgebouw (Q849957) on Wikidata Concertgebouw on Wikipedia

-• 4 Rialto, Ceintuurbaan 338 (tram 3 to Tweede van der Helststraat, tram 12 to Ceintuurbaan, night bus 71.), +31 20 676-8700, .
+- 4 Rialto, Ceintuurbaan 338 (tram 25 to Tweede van der Helststraat, metro 52 or tram 12 to De Pijp), ☏ +31 20 676-8700, [email protected].
 For all art-house cinema lovers.
 All films are shown in their original language with Dutch subtitles.
 They have late-night and classic showings too.
 Just a short walk from the Albert Cuyp Market/Heineken Brouwerij, in the nice non-touristy neighborhood De Pijp.
-M-Th €9, F-Su €10.
+M–Th €9, F–Su €10.

 Buy